shanpri03/YUBI_CapstoneProject/README.md

 7. The user will directed to dashboard, which will the following

    * All Jobs -- which will show the count of the all the jobs available

    * Eligible Jobs --- shows the job based on the skill set even by user.

    * Applied Jobs -- shows the jobs applied by the user

-   * Shortlisted Jobs -- shows the jobs shortlisted for the user.
+   * Shortlisted Jobs -- shows the jobs shortlisted for the user

    * Interviewing Jobs --shows the jobs interviewing Jobs for the user.

    * Rejected Jobs --shows the rejected jobs for the user.

    * Offer Recieved -- shows the offered jobs for the user.

 9. Dash Board  shows all the jobs for the user.